Unboxed-Software/solana-course/content/advanced-solana-mobile.md

 So far in exploring Solana Mobile, we've used vanilla React Native to build very simple mobile dApps.
 Just like many web developers opt to use frameworks built on top of React, like Next.js, many React Native developers opt to use frameworks and tooling that simplify the React Native development, testing, and deployment process.
 The most common of these is [React Native Expo](https://docs.expo.dev/tutorial/introduction/).

 This lesson will explore two primary topics:
-1. How to use React Native Expo to streamline the React Native development process
+1. How to use React Native Expo to streamline React Native development
-2. How to integrate JS/TS libraries from the Solana ecosystem that don't explicitly support React Native (e.g. Metaplex libraries)
+2. How to integrate JS/TS libraries from the Solana ecosystem that don't explicitly support React Native (e.g. Metaplex)

 These topics are best explored in a hands-on manner, so the majority of this lesson will be spent in the lab.